tcdoan/ai/pacman3.02/search/README.md

 python eightpuzzle.py

-# Program 3: Varying the Cost Function
+# Algorithm 3: Varying the Cost Function

 - BFS finds a fewest-actions path to the goal
 - Here we might want to find paths that are "best" in other senses.